 Driveway Placement for Roofing Crew Workflow

-Our crew in Olathe will angle the roll-off so the swing-door faces your eave, allowing the team to ground-throw shingles directly into the bin.
-We lay wooden planks under all rollers to protect your concrete; this ensures the driveway remains unscarred.
-After setting up a six-foot tarp perimeter for the nail sweep, you can review our roof tear-off container sizing.
-Consult the asphalt shingle disposal best practices guide to finish your project.
+We angle the roll-off so the swing-door end faces your eave, allowing crews to ground-throw shingles directly into the bin.
+Proper placement requires placing wooden planks under the rollers to protect your concrete; we always use Driveway Boards here in Olathe.
+Refer to our roof tear-off container sizing for the right fit.
+After setting a six-foot tarp perimeter for a clean nail sweep, follow this asphalt shingle disposal best practices guide for your project.

 Drop angle